MRU-CSIS-3512-001-202301-ASG/the-project-nsriv531/project-journal.md

 Password hashing is also somewhat completed.
 Now its time to start on the JSCRIPT stuff, which will be interesting to see...

 Week of 2023-03-20

+There is now a div that displays a simple array I made in javacript.
+Now I need to figure out how to get the json object to return the assorted country names.

 Week of 2023-03-27